 Practical Qualifications for Leaders

-Churches & Pastors: Groups of believers that gather as a church with established leadership are to be pastored by a married couple.
+Churches & Pastors: Groups of believers that gather with established leadership are to be pastored and/or taught by a married couple.
 We do not permit any single person to pastor a general assembly because the Word of God commands us that a bishop/pastor “must be the husband of one wife” (married, and to one spouse) and must “rule his own house well”, which includes being in unity with his spouse (1 Timothy 3:1-2).
 In addition to this, every pastoring couple must meet all of the qualifications spelled out in 1 Timothy 3 and Titus 1.
-If a pastoring couple has children who are old enough to exercise their own free will, they must proven to be submissive.
+If a pastoring couple has children who are old enough to exercise their own free will, they must be proven to be submissive.

 Teachers: All those who teach (explain doctrine) to groups of believers, whether they are a man or woman, must be more mature in the faith than those they are teaching (Titus 2:3), and they must be found to be trustworthy and faithful people (2 Timothy 2:2) who have also “studied to show themselves approved, rightly dividing the word of truth” (2 Timothy 2:15).
 We will not quickly appoint anyone to teach, because the Word of God says, “Let not many of us become teachers, for we shall undergo a stricter judgment” (James 3:1).